Magellanica, photo by Russell J. Young

 Dámaso is a recipient of the Los Angeles Drama Critics Circle Award, the Back Stage Garland Award, the NAACP Theatre Award, and the Pasadena Arts Council’s Gold Crown Award.
 In 2010 Furious Theatre Company was named to LA Weekly's list of "Best Theatres of the Decade."
 In 2012 he was honored as a Finalist for the Zelda Fichandler Award by the Stage Directors & Choreographers Foundation.
 In 2014 he was named a Knowledge Universe Rising Star by Portland Monthly.
 He is a member of the Stage Directors and Choreographers Society.

-Current directing projects: We, the Invisibles by Susan Soon He Stanton for the Humana Festival of New American Plays; Romeo & Juliet by William Shakespeare at the Oregon Shakespeare Festival; Mi Cuba (in development) by Caridad Svich at the American Conservatory Theater.
+Recent and upcoming directing projects: We, the Invisibles by Susan Soon He Stanton for the Humana Festival of New American Plays; Romeo & Juliet by William Shakespeare at the Oregon Shakespeare Festival; Mi Cuba (in development) by Caridad Svich at the American Conservatory Theater.

 Directing credits: the World Premiere musical Cuba Libre by Carlos Lacámara featuring the 3-time Grammy nominated band Tiempo Libre, The Skin of Our Teeth by Thornton Wilder, The Miracle Worker by William Gibson, The Playboy of the Western World by J.M.
 Synge, the World Premiere of Magellanica by E.M.
 Lewis at Artists Rep, Portland premieres of The Humans by Stephen Karam, Branden Jacobs-Jenkins' An Octoroon, Nina Raine's Tribes and David Ives' The Liar, the Northwest premieres of Carlos Lacamara's Exiles and Nick Jones' Trevor, the west coast premieres of Dan LeFranc's The Big Meal and Charise Castro Smith's Feathers & Teeth, the U.S. premiere of Dawn King's Foxfinder at Artists Rep; Ruth & Augustus Goetz' The Heiress (starring Richard Chamberlain), Lillian Hellman’s The Little Foxes (starring Kelly McGillis), Austin Pendleton’s Orson’s Shadow (starring Sharon Lawrence) and the reading of Ellen Simon's Aunt Stossie's Coming for Five Days (starring Marsha Mason & Mary Steenburgen) at the Pasadena Playhouse; the reading of Steven Drukman’s The Prince of Atlantis for the Pacific Playwrights Festival at South Coast Repertory, Clifford Odets’Paradise Lost at Intiman Theatre; Shakespeare's Romeo and Juliet, Noel Coward’s Blithe Spirit, Tennessee Williams’ The Eccentricities of a Nightingale, Eugene O'Neill's Desire Under the Elms, Bernard Shaw’s The Doctor’s Dilemma at A Noise Within.
 Furious Theatre credits include the Los Angeles premieres of Craig Wright's Grace, Peter Sinn Nachtrieb’s Boom and Hunter Gatherers, Bruce Norris’ The Pain and the Itch, Yussef El Guindi's Back of the Throat, Richard Bean’s The God Botherers, Neil LaBute's The Shape of Things, and the world premieres of Alex Jones’ Canned Peaches in Syrup and Matt Pelfrey’s An Impending Rupture of the Belly and No Good Deed, among others.